-This sticky old fashioned Yorkshire Parkin recipe keeps really well and improves with time.
-Can be made a couple of days before it’s needed.
+This sticky old fashioned Yorkshire Parkin recipe contains oatmeal.
+It keeps really well and improves with time.
+Therefore, it can be made a couple of days before it’s needed.

-Parkin should not to be confused with Ginger Cake or Ginger Bread.
+Parkin should not be confused with Ginger Cake or Ginger Bread.
 Parkin is often associated with Yorkshire and eaten around Halloween and Bonfire night (Wiki) It’s a time of year when comfort baking is in full swing.
 True Yorkshire Parkin contains Oatmeal and any cake without it is simply a Ginger Cake/Bread and nothing more.
+I have a wonderful Sticky Ginger cake recipe that you may like to try as an alternative to Yorkshire Parkin.

-A good Parkin has to be moist, sticky and full of ginger and toffee flavours with a nutty texture coming from the medium oats.
+A good treacle Parkin has to be moist, sticky and full of ginger and toffee flavours with a nutty texture coming from the medium oats.
+And deep toffee flavours created by the addition of dark black treacle.
+If you’re looking for a Parkin Recipe without Oatmeal, this Ginger cake recipe would be a great alternative.

 How to make Yorkshire Parkin.

 Making Parkin, couldn’t be easier.
-Once you’ve switched on the oven, weighed out all the ingredients and greased and lined your baking tin.
+This may be the best Parkin you’ll ever want to make.
+Once you’ve switched on the oven, weighed out all the ingredients.
+Greased and lined your baking tin.
 You’re ready to start baking.
+The mixture is a little runny, which is why it’s essential that you also line your loosed bottomed cake tin with baking parchment.
+To help prevent any batter from oozing out.

 - 200 g Butter Unsalted